 How Coding Works

 Computers are electronic machines made with transistors.
-Transistors aren’t complicated at all; they’re just a simple solid-state on and off switch.
+Transistors aren’t very complicated; they’re a simple solid-state on and off switch.
 When you combine tens of thousands of these on/off switches, you get a computer.

-It’s a little more complicated than that, but for the sake of explanation, it’s all you need to know.
+It’s a little more complicated than that, but for the sake of explanation we won’t delve deeper into the topic.
 Binary code (the 1s and 0s you see in the movies) instructs these switches whether to turn on (1) or turn off (0).
-Each transistor will receive a 1 or 0, and with thousands working at once, you can do some computing.
+Each transistor will receive a 1 or a 0, and with thousands working at once, you can do some computing.

 Unfortunately, attempting to make an entire computer work by manually typing a number for each transistor would take an incredible amount of time.
-Instead, we developed coding languages to help speed up the process.
-Instead of addressing individual transistors with code, we address entire sections of them to perform a specific task.
+Instead, we developed high level coding languages to help speed up the process.
+Instead of addressing individual transistors with programs, we address entire sections of them to perform a specific task.

 We use programming languages to create software programs.
 A program is just a text file that serves as an instruction manual for a computer.
 When you launch an application, you’re telling the computer to read the text file and execute the commands therein.

 Depending on the processing power of the computer, a system can scan an enormous amount of instructions and follow them amazingly fast.
-A human couldn’t possibly read through a thousand pages of instructions and discern which steps to take as quickly as a computer, which is why these machines are so useful.
+A human couldn’t possibly read through a thousand lines of code and discern which steps to take as quickly as a computer.

 Where is Coding Used?

 Coding is in almost every aspect of modern life.
-Every application on a phone, tablet, or computer uses code to run.
-Other digital systems like smart TVs and calculators use code.
-Virtually every new car uses code to control everything from air conditioning system to fuel injectors, and cities employ computers to operate traffic signals.
+Every application on a phone, tablet, or computer uses computer languages to run.
+Other digital systems like smart TVs and calculators use it as well.
+Virtually every new car uses it to control everything from air conditioning system to fuel injectors, and cities employ computers to operate traffic signals.

-Systems that used to be analog are now streamlined using computerized systems, allowing engineers to build a more efficient and less expensive system, structure, and machine.
+Systems that used to be analog are now streamlined using computerized systems.
+This allows engineers to build a more efficient and less expensive system, structure, and machine.